Atticus29/dataJitsu/specs.md

 - [ ] Add this.ngUnsubscribe.next(); and this.ngUnsubscribe.complete(); to ngOnDestroy in all modules (see all-matches.component.ts)

 # Completed TODOs
+- [x] Have logout reload the page and/or resetAll from the tracker
 - [x] Set up admin email and password on circleCI
 - [x] Test adding a new match
 - [x] Delete a match only as an admin